pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

-# Identifying cis-eQTLs in 1000 Genomes and Generating Polygenic Risk Scores for Heart Disease
+# Identification of cis-eQTLs in 1000 Genomes LCLs and Predicting Genetic Risk for Multiple Diseases with Polygenic Risk Scores

 # Overview
 ## Part 1: